 3. Compliance Regulations and Standards

 As enterprises grow, many become international corporations.
-Not only do enterprises need to be aware of the rules and regulations of their home countries, but they need to be aware of the laws of every country they are based in.
-Failure to do so can lead to massive loss — in some cases, as much as $29.27 million — as data compliance regulations vary from one nation to the next.
-I encourage you to watch the 2023 Enterprise Data Protection Summit, which includes a session on compliance and data protection, for tips on navigating challenges such as this one.
+Not only do multinational enterprises need to be aware of the rules and regulations of their home countries, but they also have to know the laws of every country they’re based in.
+Failure to do so can lead to massive losses.
+For example, in 2024, the Irish Data Protection Commission fined Meta €91 million ($96 million USD).
+Watch the 2023 Enterprise Data Protection Summit webinar, which includes a session on compliance and data protection, for tips on navigating such challenges.

 4. Cloud Data Protection